All Articles

 What is PIP?

 Importantly, PIP is not an out-of-work benefit.
 Instead, it exists to help cover the additional costs of living with a disability — from higher energy bills to mobility aids, specialist equipment, and extra support with daily living.
-These are expenses that many non-disabled people never have to consider, yet they’re essential for maintaining independence and wellbeing.

 Why PIP Matters for Disabled and Neurodivergent People